eluinstra/ebms-admin/ebms-admin/deployment.md

 # Deployment Scenarios

-To communicate with another application over EbMS:
+To communicate with another application over EbMS

 - an application communicates with the EbMS adapter through the [SOAP API]({{ site.baseurl }}{% link ebms-admin/soap.md %}) over HTTP(S)
 - the EbMS adapter communicates with another EbMS adapter through the EbMS Interface over HTTP(S).